Contents

 The ICVCM encompasses deep and varied expertise from across the voluntary carbon market ecosystem, with representation from across key stakeholder groups including experts in carbon market technologies, sustainable finance, NGOs, UNFCCC process expertise, regulatory affairs, the corporate sector, science and academia, local communities, and indigenous people.

 The ICVCM recently published its Core Carbon Principles (CCPs), a global benchmark for high-quality carbon credits that set rigorous thresholds around disclosure and sustainable development, to improve the integrity and transparency of the voluntary carbon market.
-Developed with input from hundreds of organisations from across the voluntary carbon market, including Anthesis, the CCPs are an important step towards improved clarity and trust across the market, and highlight the importance of communicating clearly and accurately about offsetting projects.
+Developed with input from hundreds of organisations from across the voluntary carbon market, including Anthesis, the CCPs are an important step towards improved clarity and trust across the market, and highlight the importance of communicating clearly and accurately about the carbon projects you have chosen for.

 Building market confidence around carbon credits